allan-g-alves/allan-g-alves/README.md

 ## About me
-I am a data enthusiast, studying to enter the field.
+I'm a programming enthusiast, addicted to learning new languages ​​and ways of programming.

-I am also interested in IoT, web development and programming in general.
+Currently studying data science and web development

 ## 🛠 Skills